VHS Revival brings you all the box office and rental happenings from March

 Starring Peter Weller as a gunned-down cop given the cyborg treatment, the movie would cause quite the stir with the censorship boards, who would later pass the violence in its full, uncut form due to its savvy tongue-in-cheek style and comic book gore.
 Quite the achievment, for a director who leaves nothing to chance.

 The second of those movies was superlative chick flick Dirty Dancing.
-Starring the late Patrick Swayze as a roguish dancer beset on liberating an oppressed, small-town girl, the movie would achieve cult status in subsequent years, becoming one of the most iconic movies of the decade.
+Starring the late Patrick Swayze as a roguish dancer beset on liberating an oppressed, small-town girl (Jennifer Grey), the movie would achieve cult status in subsequent years, becoming one of the most iconic movies of the decade.

 Dirty Dancing would also land Swayze a short-lived pop career after being chosen to perform She’s Like the Wind, one of many hits featured on the movie’s feel-good soundtrack.